 The leaves are dying and falling so fast now that there’s no way I can keep up with cleaning them from the yard.

 But that’s expected.
-It’s late September.
+It’s fall.
 Soon I’m going to have all of the leaves in the yard.

 This is, of course, due to the seasonal cycle.

 And notwithstanding climate change, we can predict things like these leaves falling with great accuracy every year.

 The same concept holds true in many aspects of investing.
 Today I’m going to talk about natural cycles found in the gold market and show you an easy way to put the odds of profit in your favor.